Ogino Ginko: The gonorrhoea period and the shifting towards Western Medicine

-Male support
+Support from male teacher and doctors

 After having spent two years in hospital due to gonorrhea and being treated entirely by men, Ogino decided to become a doctor, as she wanted to give women the option of being treated by other women.
 This idea probably came about because at the time, girls had just started to stand up for their opinions and their education.
 During the Meiji period, many people still thought that the female mind was weaker than the male one, and that applying the same standards to male and female higher education could be deleterious — although many male intellectuals supported the struggle for women's independence.

 In fact, while before the Meiji period women were often considered incompetent in the raising of children, the Meiji period saw motherhood as the central task of women, and allowed education of women toward this end.

 Ogino was lucky enough in 1873 to be able to enter Tokyo Joshi Shihan Gakko, where she won the support of one of her teachers, who, knowing that she aspired to become a doctor, helped her enroll in a private medical school.
-Usually, after having undergone medical school, male students were allowed to sit an exam to be able to fully practice medicine.
+Usually, after having undergone medical school, only male students were allowed to sit an exam to be able to fully practice medicine.
 Ogino was the first woman to be able to sit for this exam, and she eventually earned the license to practice medicine in 1885.
-She succeeded in this achievement only thanks to her connections to influential male doctors, such as Iwamoto Yoshiharu and Inoue, who were the most prominent supporters of female empowerment.
-As she triumphed in this field, other women had just started to follow her path and become female doctors, enlarging the community of women willing to pursue this career.
+She succeeded in this achievement partially thanks to her connections to influential male doctors, such as Iwamoto Yoshiharu and Inoue, who were the most prominent supporters of female empowerment.
+As she triumphed in this field, other women had just started to follow her path and become doctors, enlarging the community of women willing to pursue this career.
 In this way, Ogino became a clear example of the growing emancipation of Japanese women.

 Death

-Ogino Ginko died of atherosclerosis on June 23, 1913, in Tokyo, aged 63.
+Ogino Ginko died of atherosclerosis on June 23, 1913, in Tokyo, aged 62.
 Her body is buried at Zoshigaya Cemetery in Tokyo.